CharlesGodwin/pymagnum/docs/installation.rst

 ===================

 Throughout this documentation, ``python`` and its installer ``pip`` are referred to using the default convention of a python.
-If you are using an older OS, such as Buster on a Raspberry Pi, Use ``python3`` and ``pip3`` to  refer to Python 3 versions of the programs.
+If you are using an older OS, such as Buster on a Raspberry Pi or Ubuntu, Use ``python3`` and ``pip3`` to  refer to Python 3 versions of the programs.
 This software requires a minimum of version 3.7 of Python.

 | You will need pip installed.
 On a Pi use: